 Teachers use specific praise when students work well.
 They award house points for achievements including showing good concentration, connecting ideas in an intelligent way, showing commitment to their studies, and consideration and respect for others.
 Staff can nominate students who are achieving particularly well or making significant improvement for a range of awards.
 These include praise postcards, Headteacher achievement awards and year group awards.
-We award Sports and Arts Colours on an annual basis and students in Year 10 have the opportunity to apply for the prestigious position of School Prefect.
+Students in Year 10 have the opportunity to apply for the prestigious position of School Prefect.
 Prefects help younger students with reading, maths and settling into JMHS and lead Arts, Sports and other key events.

-Over the last two years we again have been so impressed with the efforts of you and your sixth form staff (letter from Parents to Headteacher: June 2019)
+Over the last two years we again have been so impressed with the efforts of you and your sixth form staff (letter from Parents to Headteacher)

-3.3 Our reading culture
+3.3 Our Reading Culture

-We are building a reading culture across the school, to expand students' horizons, ambitions and empathy.
-All students in Year 7, 8 and 9 are asked to have a 'Book-in-my-bag' and are set reading homework each week which is closely monitored by filling in forms and bookmarks.
-Also, students share the reading of a book or non-fiction articles during tutor time.
-Students in Year 7 and 8 visit the library as part of their English lessons.
-The library is well stocked with excellent displays to ensure students to read a breadth of books; we also publish 'Book of the Week' and create teasers to garner interest.
-In addition, students are encouraged to access wider reading linked to their studies; all curriculum areas publish recommended reads on the school website as part of their curriculum documents.
-Students who need extra support for their reading are offered a range of intervention strategies such as: Reading Buddies where students are paired up with Reading Prefects; or daily 1-1 reading; as well as small intervention groups.
+We are developing a reading culture across the school, to expand students' knowledge, ambitions and empathy.
+All students in Year 7, 8 and 9 are asked to have a 'book-in-my-bag' and are set reading homework each week, which is closely monitored by English teachers using Microsoft Forms.
+Also, tutors lead the reading of a book, on Mondays and Tuesdays, during tutor time: book titles include 'October, October', 'Can you see me', 'Alice in Wonderland'.
+Books have been chosen carefully to build on students' cultural capital and to cover themes that link to personal development in PSHRE.
+Students in Year 7 and 8 have a timetabled library lesson once a fortnight, and follow an enriching reading curriculum covering titles such as Classical Tales, Myths and Legends.
+The library is well stocked with excellent displays to ensure students read a breadth of books; we also publish 'Book of the Week' and create teasers to garner interest.
+In addition, students are encouraged to access wider reading linked to their studies.
+Students who need extra support for their reading, as identified using Arti testing, are offered a range of intervention strategies such as: Reading Buddies where students are paired up with Reading Prefects; or daily 1-1 reading; as well as small intervention groups.
 The school year is punctuated with reading focussed activities - reading is not just for World Book Day.
 Our enthusiastic school librarian and English teachers promote reading using our excellent library as a base for book clubs and exciting author visits.